[?] Subscribe To The Bookkeeping Blog

 There are sales tax transitional benefits available to offset the additional harmonized sales tax costs for BC and Ontario residents and Ontario business.

-Low and modest income Ontario taxpayers will receive an Ontario HST Credit (OSTC) ... $260 per family member for families earning up to $25,000 and individuals earning up to $20,000.
-There will be a 4% phase out on incomes above the threshold.
+Low and modest income Ontario taxpayers received an Ontario HST Credit (OSTC) ... $260 per family member for families earning up to $25,000 and individuals earning up to $20,000.
+There was a 4% phase out on incomes above the threshold.
 You apply by filing your 2009 tax return.
-It will be issued separately of the GST credit (and in addition to) with payments in August, November, February, and May ... beginning August 2010.
+It was issued separately of the GST credit (and in addition to) with payments in August, November, February, and May ... beginning August 2010.

-Seniors will also be able to receive the Ontario Senior Homeowner's Property Tax Grant (ASHPTG) where the maximum grant is $500.
+Seniors were able to receive the Ontario Senior Homeowner's Property Tax Grant (ASHPTG) where the maximum grant is $500.
 This grant was first available by filing your 2008 tax return.

-Low and modest income BC taxpayers will receive a BC HST Credit (BCHSTC) ... $230 per family member for families earning up to $25,000 and individuals earning up to $20,000.
-There will be a 4% phase out on incomes above the threshold.
-It will be integrated with the GST credit and the climate action tax credit which is paid out in quarterly installments.
+Low and modest income BC taxpayers received a BC HST Credit (BCHSTC) ... $230 per family member for families earning up to $25,000 and individuals earning up to $20,000.
+There was be a 4% phase out on incomes above the threshold.
+It was integrated with the GST credit and the climate action tax credit which is paid out in quarterly installments.

 More information can be found under Child and Family benefits on the CRA website.